ToshioCP/Gtk4-tutorial/src/Readme_for_developers.src.md

     ~~~

 The info string `.C` specifies C language.
-The info string `.numberLines` is a class of the pandoc markdown.
+The `.numberLines` class is a feature of Pandoc's Markdown; it allows Pandoc to generate CSS that inserts line numbers into the final HTML.
-If the class is given, pandoc generates CSS to insert line numbers to the source code in the html file.
-That's why the fence code block in the markdown doesn't have line numbers, which is different from gfm markdown.
+As a result, the fenced code block in the Markdown source does not contain hard-coded line numbers, unlike GFM.
 If `-N` option is given, then the info string is `{.C}` only.

-If a markdown is an intermediate file to latex, the same info string follows the beginning fence.
+If the Markdown file is an intermediate step for LaTeX file, the same info string follows the beginning fence.

     ~~~{.C .numberLines}
     int